 Elliston (Year 4)

-Class Teacher (Mon-Thurs)
+Class Teacher

-Mrs Barnard
+Mrs Jones

 Early Morning Work

 For the first half-an-hour of the day, Year Four focus on developing key skills in English and Maths.
 The children work through a daily maths task to improve their mental agility.
 They will then complete a handwriting task based on spellings, grammar or presentation, or a reading comprehension task.
-Children will also be heard read at least once every other week during this time.
+Children will also be heard read once every other week during this time.

 English

-English is taught daily from Monday to Thursday and develops reading, writing, speaking and listening skills.
-English units are usually taught over a two week period.
+English is taught daily which develops reading, writing, speaking and listening skills.
+English units are usually taught over a two-week period.
 The children have the opportunity to learn about different texts and are encouraged to develop their own creativity and style.
 In English the children are taught key spellings, punctuation and grammar to help support their accuracy in reading and writing.
-Elliston Class will cover the following genres this term:

-• Explanation texts (2 weeks)
+• Poetry (2 weeks)

 Maths

-Maths is taught daily from Monday to Thursday and the units covered are usually one week in length.
-The children build on their previous knowledge to extend their understanding in different aspects of mathematics and apply their knowledge when solving mathematical problems and puzzles.
-In addition to revising and learning new times tables Elliston Class will cover the following units this term:
+Maths is taught daily from Monday to Friday and the units covered are usually one week in length.
+The children build on their previous knowledge to extend their understanding in different aspects of mathematics, and apply their knowledge when solving mathematical problems and puzzles.

 Science